Do you know what mosquitoes call the dance that most humans do? The "Smackerena."

 - Wear clothing that covers most of your body.

 - Use a mosquito repellent.
 Sprays or lotions containing DEET (NN-diethyl-meta-toluamide) at a concentration of 7.5 percent to 100 percent is suggested and a 15-percent concentration is recommended for children.
-A great alternative and DEET-free Crocodile!® is an all-natural herbal insect repellent available directly from the manufacturer.
-Avon's Skin-So-Soft is a weak, short-lasting (less than 20 minutes) mosquito repellent.
-Permethrin, an effective pesticide, should be used on clothing only – never apply to your skin as it is a neurotoxin.
+For a DEET-free alternative, try lemon eucalyptus, citronella oil, lemongrass, or rosemary.
+Permethrin is an effective pesticide that can be sprayed on clothing only and will help repel mosquitoes.
+Never apply Permethrin your skin as it is a neurotoxin.

 - Stay inside!
 Avoid times of the day (early morning, dusk, and evening) that mosquitoes are most active.